|TU||10:00 - 17:00|

 By public transport

-From The Hague Central Station: bus 24 to 'Kijkduin' or tram 16 to 'Statenkwartier'; get out at 'Gemeentemuseum/Museon' stop.
+From The Hague Central Station: bus 24 in the direction 'Kijkduin' or tram 16 in the direction 'Statenkwartier'; get off at stop 'Gemeentemuseum/Museon'.

-From Hollands Spoor station: tram 16 to 'Statenkwartier'; get out at 'Statenlaan' stop and walk past GEM/The Hague Museum of Photography to the entrance.
+From Hollands Spoor trainstation: tram 16 in the direction 'Statenkwartier'; get off at the stop 'Statenlaan' and walk past GEM/The Hague Museum of Photography to the entrance of Gemeentemuseum.

 For more information about public transport, please visit: